okeshawarz/prospectus/draft3.md

 # The Housing Question

+**Research Question: What are the conditions under which increases in income are captured by landlords?**

 ## Introduction

 This is a theoretical essay on the distributional role of real estate in the